Random subcomplexes and Betti numbers of random edge ideals: Projective dimension, depth, and extremal Betti numbers

 \subsection{Spectral gaps and projective dimension over ${\mathbb Q}$}

-We first consider the case that $\kk = {\mathbb Q}$, and in particular we examine the parameters $\kappa_{\Q}^i(G)$ for $i \geq 0$ and $G \sim G(n, p)$.
-It would be interesting to find precise thresholds for the vanishing of $\kappa_{\Q}^i$ (see our discussion in Section \ref{sec:higherconn}), but for us it will be sufficient to establish the following result.
+We first consider the case that $\kk = {\mathbb Q}$ and examine the parameters $\kappa_{\Q}^i(G)$ for $i \geq 0$ and $G \sim G(n, p)$.
+It would be interesting to find closer estimates for $\kappa_{\Q}^i$ (see our discussion in Section \ref{sec:higherconn}), but for us it will be sufficient to establish the following result.

 \begin{theorem} Suppose $d$ is an integer, fix $\alpha$ with $1/(d + 1) < \alpha < 1/d$, and let $G \sim G(n,n^{-\alpha})$.
 Then for any $0 \leq i < d$ and $L > 0$ we have

 with high probability. \end{theorem}